Tropical Weierstrass points and Weierstrass weights: Weierstrass weights

 \begin{prop} The Weierstrass locus $\Wloc(D)$ is closed and has finitely many components.
 Each connected component is a metric graph. \end{prop}

-\begin{proof} By the continuity of variation of reduced divisors proved in~\cite[Theorem~3]{amini2013reduced}, the function $x \mapsto D_x(x)$ is upper semicontinuous, which implies that the subset $\Wloc(D)$ is closed.
-Then, by Theorem~\ref{thm:consecutive_slopes_intro}, the number of connected components of $\Wloc(D)$ is finite.
+\begin{proof} By the continuity of variation of reduced divisors proved in~\cite[Thm.~3]{amini2013reduced}, the function $x \mapsto D_x(x)$ is upper semicontinuous, which implies that the subset $\Wloc(D)$ is closed.
+Then, since $\Gamma$ is compact, $\Wloc(D)$ is itself compact.
+Therefore, it has a finite number of connected components.
 The last statement follows as any connected component of a closed subset in a metric graph is itself a metric graph. \end{proof}

 \begin{remark} We have the following geometric construction of $\Wloc(D)$, which gives another proof for Proposition~\ref{prop:well_defined}.
 Let $\Pic^d(\Gamma)$ denote the space of divisor classes of degree $d$ on $\Gamma$, and let $\Eff^d(\Gamma)$ denote the space of effective divisor classes of degree $d$.
-Let $\varphi: \Gamma \to \Pic^{d - r - 1}(\Gamma)$ be the map defined by $\varphi(x) = [D - (r + 1) \, (x)]$.
+Let $\varphi \colon \Gamma \to \Pic^{d - r - 1}(\Gamma)$ be the map defined by $\varphi(x) = [D - (r + 1) \, (x)]$.

 The condition that $D_x(x) > r$ is equivalent to $D_x \geq (r + 1) \, (x)$.
 This is in turn equivalent to the condition that the divisor class $[D - (r + 1) \, (x)]$ has an effective representative.
-Using this observation and the above terminology, $\Wloc(D) = \varphi^{-1} \left( \varphi(\Gamma) \cap \Eff^{d - r - 1}(\Gamma) \right)$.
+Using this observation and the above terminology, $\Wloc(D) = \varphi^{-1} \mleft( \varphi(\Gamma) \cap \Eff^{d - r - 1}(\Gamma) \mright)$.
 In other words, $\Wloc(D)$ is described by the following pullback diagram.

 Both $\Eff^{d - r - 1}(\Gamma)$ and $\varphi(\Gamma)$ are polyhedral subsets of $\Pic^{d - r - 1}(\Gamma)$ with finitely many facets.
 Thus their intersection has finitely many components, and each component is a union of finitely many closed intervals. \end{remark}